treeverse/lakeFS/docs/howto/garbage-collection/standalone-gc.md

   ]
 }
 ```

 ### AWS Credentials

 Currently, `lakefs-sgc` does not provide an option to explicitly set AWS credentials.
 It relies on the hosting machine
 to be set up correctly, and reads the AWS credentials from the machine.

-This means, you should set up your machine however AWS expects you to set it. \
-For example, by following their guide on [configuring the AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).
+This means that you should set up your machine however AWS expects you to set it.
+For example, by following [this guide](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-configure.html).

 #### S3-compatible clients

-Naturally, this method of configuration allows for `lakefs-sgc` to work with any S3-compatible client (such as [MinIO](https://min.io/)). \
+The way `lakefs-sgc` works with AWS credentials enables it to work with any S3-compatible client (such as [MinIO](https://min.io/)). \
 An example setup for working with MinIO:
 1. Add a profile to your `~/.aws/config` file:
     ```